 CARE ACT 2014

-The local authority is required to temporarily meet the adult’s needs for care and support where they are no longer met as a result of provider failing.
+The local authority is required to temporarily meet an adult’s needs for care and support where they are no longer met as a result of a provider failing.
 It applies to all individuals present in the local authority area whose needs the local authority is not already meeting, that is self-funders and those whose services funded by another local authority.

 - 1. Introduction